 If your marketing team has been trudging through the outdated practices of shotgun marketing and you’re ready to start creating promotional campaigns that produce trackable, positive results, Stratasan may be the partner to help.
-Join us Wednesday, October 26 at 1 PM CST for a demonstration of how to collect the intelligence you need to increase the likelihood of connecting with the right patients at the right volume to meet your strategic growth goals and effectively promote your a specific product line or service.
+Contact us and let's discuss how we can implement a Micro-Target Marketing strategy that fits your needs.

 Article by Jennifer Keller, Marketing Director